ajaymah/Javascript-interview-questions/README.md

 **Synchronous** : Each operation waits for the previous one to complete before starting.
 This can lead to delays and reduced responsiveness.
 Tasks are executed one after the other

+**Asynchronous** : Operations can start and run independently.
+The system can continue with other tasks while waiting for the asynchronous operation to complete.
+Allows you to perform operations like fetching data from a server without blocking the rest of your code.